cessen/ropey/README.md

 ### Rope slices

-Ropey has rope slices that allow you to work with just parts of a rope, using any of the read-only operations of a full rope including iterators and making sub-slices.
+Ropey has rope slices that allow you to work with just parts of a rope, using all the read-only operations of a full rope including iterators and making sub-slices.

 ### Flexible APIs with low-level access